mariakotouza/FBC/README.md

 ```

 ##  License
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International  [LICENSE](License.md).
-Please see LICENSE for more details or visit https://creativecommons.org/licenses/by-nc-sa/4.0/.
+For more details visit https://creativecommons.org/licenses/by-nc-sa/4.0/.